Summer Honors Undergraduate Research Program (SHURP) at Harvard Medical School

 The FAS Center for Systems Biology at Harvard University invites interested undergraduates to apply for summer research internships.
 Internships will last for ten weeks (or longer by mutual agreement), and each intern will have the opportunity to learn a range of current techniques in the fields of systems biology, genomics, or bioinformatics in a small, interactive research group environment.
 Interns will also attend weekly group meetings and faculty lectures.
 The Center's researchers come from diverse backgrounds and fields of science, from biology (including genetics, cell biology and evolution) to applied mathematics and computation.
 The internship includes field trips to other local institutes, such as Harvard Medical School and the Broad Institute

 The Summer Program is an intensive 4-week introduction to biostatistics, epidemiology, and public health research.
-Based at the Harvard School of Public Health, this program is designed to introduce qualified undergraduates to the use of quantitative methods for biological, environmental and medical research purposes, and to demonstrate the application of quantitative methods to the study of human health.
+Based at the Harvard T.H.
+Chan School of Public Health, this program is designed to introduce qualified undergraduates to the use of quantitative methods for biological, environmental and medical research purposes, and to demonstrate the application of quantitative methods to the study of human health.

 Summer Research Trainee Program (SRTP) at Massachusetts General Hospital (MGH)